-Continue reading to learn more about the relationship between the brief and pricing.
+Continue reading to learn more about the relationship between the brief and pricing so you can start your freelance graphic design contract template.

 Typically, freelancers charge a price that reflects their worth, experience, training and level of expertise.
 The price is also often a reflection of the complexity or simplicity of the design each client needs.
 Some freelancers charge rates that ignore the clients’ budgets.
 That approach has its fair share of risks.
-A better approach would be to take cognizant of the client’s budget.
+A better approach would be to take cognizant of the client’s budget for the graphic design proposal template.
 Otherwise, you would only succeed in sending the clients who can’t pay your rates away.

 A freelance client who claims he doesn’t have a budget is likely to prove problematic in future.

 It has probably taken you years to perfect your craft.
 Consequently, it’s only fair that you charge the best rates to guarantee yourself a higher chance of earning a good income from your skills and services.
 Therefore, learn to establish your rates.
 This way, you help clients to determine if they can afford to hire you early enough.
-Charge different rates for each service you offer such as designing, developing or consultancy.
+Charge different rates for each service you offer such as designing, developing or consultancy to give you the best chance to land a freelance graphic design contract.

 As earlier stated, the rates are not standard for all graphic design clients or projects.
 They change depending on various factors.
 At times, you may have to increase your rates.
 Once more, rely on the graphic design brief example to help you know if the client you’re negotiating with requires a higher or lower rate.
 Making this decision could affect your consultancy in the days ahead.
 Therefore, decide this carefully and only when you have the right information.